 Removing the kidney prolongs survival and may be curative if cancer has not spread.

 Kidney cancer accounts for about 2 to 3% of cancers in adults, affecting about 50% more men than women.
-About 73,820 people develop kidney cancer each year and about 14,770 die of it (2019 estimates).
+About 76,080 people develop kidney cancer each year, and about 13,780 die of it (2021 estimates).
 Smokers are about twice as likely to develop kidney cancer as nonsmokers.
-Other risk factors include exposure to toxic chemicals (for example, asbestos, cadmium, leather tanning, and petroleum products) and obesity.
+Other risk factors include exposure to toxic chemicals (for example, asbestos, cadmium, and leather tanning and petroleum products) and obesity.
 People who are undergoing dialysis Dialysis Dialysis is an artificial process for removing waste products and excess fluids from the body, a process that is needed when the kidneys are not functioning properly.
-There are a number of reasons... read more and develop cystic kidney disease Cystic Kidney Disorders read more and people with certain inherited disorders are also at higher risk of kidney cancer.
+There are a number of reasons... read more and develop cystic kidney disease Cystic Kidney Disorders and people with certain inherited disorders (particularly von Hippel–Lindau disease (VHL) Von Hippel–Lindau Disease (VHL) Von Hippel-Lindau disease is a rare hereditary disorder that causes noncancerous and/or cancerous tumors to develop in several organs.
+Von Hippel-Lindau disease is caused by mutations in a gene... read more and tuberous sclerosis complex Tuberous Sclerosis Complex Tuberous sclerosis complex is a hereditary disorder that causes abnormal growths in the brain, changes in the skin, and sometimes tumors in vital organs, such as the heart, kidneys, and lungs... read more ) are also at higher risk of kidney cancer.
 People affected are usually between 50 and 70 years of age.

 Symptoms of Kidney Cancer